C. Blythe Andrews Jr. Public Library: Amenities

-Friends of the library
+Friends of the Library

-The C. Blythe Andrews Jr. Public Library receives support from the Ada T. Payne Friends of the Urban Libraries.
+The C. Blythe Andrews Jr. Public Library receives support from the Ada T. Payne Friends of the Urban Libraries group.
 Their fundraising efforts support not only this branch, but also the Robert W. Saunders Sr. Public Library and the West Tampa Branch Library.
 The Ada.
 T Payne friends have bookstores in all three of these libraries.

-Library art
+Art

-The library features two lithographs in the main reading room area: No Place Like Home, 1990 by artist Louis Delsarte and With Honors, 1989 by artist Synthia St. James.
-There are twenty-one Burgert Brothers' black-and-white photograph reproductions that are included in the library's art collection.
+The library features two lithographs in the main reading room area: No Place Like Home (1990) by artist Louis Delsarte; and With Honors (1989) by artist Synthia St. James.
+Twenty-one Burgert Brothers' black-and-white photograph reproductions are included in the library's art collection.